 More domestic success this season coupled with a run to the Champions League semi-final should see the German giants stay in the list’s top five.

 Winning their 11th Champions League and a steady annual revenue gain of 7% wasn’t enough to keep Los Blancos on top for the 12th year running.
 Could a 12th European triumph this season send Zidane’s side back to the top?

 Barcelona topped their mortal enemies, at last, this year, perhaps thanks to the unlikely contributions of Bruce Springsteen.
 ‘The Boss’ used the Catalonian Nou Camp to host two shows of ‘The River Tour’, earning the club nearly €8 million.
 They nicked second spot from Real on the finest of margins.

 The ‘Red Devils’ have never been far from the top three — briefly toppling out during their 2012/13 season under David Moyes — but this is the first time they’ve hit top spot in over a decade.
 The club benefited financially from huge sponsorship deals with Chevrolet and Adidas and a return to the Champions League.

 PledgeSports is a revolutionary crowdfunding and sponsorship platform dedicated to sport.

-Are you or someone you know raising for a soccer team/club in 2017?
+Are you or someone you know raising for a soccer team/club ?
 If so, get in touch with us via email@example.com, or visit www.pledgesports.org and hit “Create A Campaign” to start raising money today!